gedw99/goPocJsonSchemaForm/README.md

 https://en.wikipedia.org/wiki/Naked_objects exposes the objects, like struts or DB rows directly to the GUI.

-https://htmx.org is a simple way to build interactive web sites.
+https://htmx.org is a simple way to build interactive web sites and marries well with the Naked Objects simplicity.

 We are using latest htmx: https://unpkg.com/htmx.org@2.0.2